Medical Assistant - A.A.S.

 Start your career with a degree in Medical Assisting at SUNY Broome.

-The Medical Assisting program at SUNY Broome Community College has a 5 year average retention rate of 91%.
+The Medical Assisting Program at SUNY Broome Community College had a 92.86% exam pass rate from the 2016 cohort of the 2018 Annual Report Form.

 The most versatile of health professionals, medical assistants work in physicians’ offices, medical centers, clinics, hospitals, laboratories and more.
 Our program will prepare you to do administrative, clinical and laboratory tasks, as well as give you firsthand experience in the work world.

 Medical Assistants are trained to perform tasks in three major areas of the medical office: 1) administrative tasks, including medical transcription, insurance billing and coding, and medical record maintenance, 2) patient care tasks, including taking patient histories and vital signs, and 3) assisting with the performance of diagnostic procedures and treatments, and basic laboratory testing, including the collection and performance of waived laboratory tests.
 The Medical Assistant program includes a 15-week externship working experience in a physician’s office or other health care facility.

 This program is designed for students planning to enter the workforce immediately, and for those looking to upgrade skills or change direction.
 It awards the Associate in Applied Science (AAS) degree and prepares you for transfer to a four-year college if you choose to pursue a bachelor’s degree.
 Students who successfully complete the program are eligible to take the CMA certification examination.
 Medical assistants can demonstrate their knowledge and commitment to professionalism by earning the CMA (Certified Medical Assistant) credential.